AnnaM0505/scalable_test/task1_architecture.md

 ## System Architecture
-Our payment system leverages service plan management and user management for service providers.
+Our payment system streamlines service plan management and user management for service providers.
 The system implements the following:

  - configurable services and service plans for a provider;